gmc-code/PC-Python/docs/turtle/turtle_dots.rst

     :align: center
     :alt: dot_stack_1

-| Make use of the ``draw_dot_stack`` definition to approximate a cone shape by drawing a series of circles decreasing in size as they more further from the centre of the largest circle.
+| Make use of the ``draw_dot_stack`` definition to approximate a cone shape by drawing a series of circles, decreasing in size as they more further from the centre of the largest circle.

 draw_dot_stack definition
 --------------------------------------------------

-| The draw_dot_stack syntax :
+| The draw_dot_stack_cone syntax :

 .. py:function:: draw_dot_stack_cone(t, centre, pos_step, angle, size, size_step, colors)